All Collections

 The number of a terminated emplyee will not be automatically re-used in Sage HR.
 This ensures consistency since such employee can be re-hired.

-What if I begin numbering with a value which is behind my existing Employee #?
+What if I begin numbering with a value that is behind my existing Employee #?

 It is possible to overlap existing Employee # with automatically generated ones.
 For example, you can have Employee # 20 while your "Begin numbering from..." is configured to start with 20 as well.